 Informal meetings of the PhD students with the PhD committees took place during the breaks.

-BIOQIC Day 2017 will be followed by the first MRE workshop from September 28th-29th in Berlin (please note: the ISMRM does not accept or assume any liability for this workshop as this workshop is not supported or organized by the ISMRM).
-For more information and registration, see our website.
+BIOQIC Day 2017 was followed by the first MRE workshop from September 28th-29th in Berlin (please note: the ISMRM does not accept or assume any liability for this workshop as this workshop is not supported or organized by the ISMRM).
+For more information, see our website.

 Student abstracts BIOQIC Day 2017

 Deep learning of MRI for detection and grading of prostate cancer

 PIs: Dewey, Schäffter, Kutyniok

 Application Area: Cancer

 Background: The most common cancer type among Male population worldwide is prostate cancer.
 Prostate cancer can be diagnosed and graded with many different ways, e.g. Gleason score or MRI/US images, where each of those methods has its own advantages and disadvantages.
 For instance, taking a biopsy and using Gleason score to assess the severity and significance comes along with many complications because taking a biopsy is an invasive and painful procedure and has many complications, not to mention that the pathology assessment process in all methods is very subjective and prone to human error and misdiagnoses.